delfick/strcs/docs/strcs/features/creators.rst

 class will convert an integer into an instance of the ``Thing`` class.
 It does this by returning a dictionary that cattrs will then use to create the instance.

-.. note:: the type annotation on ``val`` in the creator is not enforced and should only be considered as documentation.
-It is up to the creator to understand the shape of that variable.
+.. note:: the type annotation on ``value`` in the creator must be ``object`` as there are no guarantees on what is provided for value.

 ``strcs`` allows creators to be one of the following forms: